kimmo1019/Roundtrip/README.md

 ![model](https://github.com/kimmo1019/Roundtrip/blob/master/model.jpg)

 Roundtrip is a deep generative neural density estimator which exploits the advantage of GANs for generating samples and estimates density by either importance sampling or Laplace approximation.
 This repository provides source code and instructions for reproducing results in our [paper](https://arxiv.org/abs/2004.09017), including simulation data and real data.
-Note that the supplementary file of Roundtrip paper is also provided in this repository.

 ## Table of Contents